Alphabetical List of Graduate Programs in Geocognition and Geoscience Education Research: Includes United States, New Zealand, UK, and Canada

 Northern Illinois University: MS/PhD, Nicole LaDue

-The Department of Geology and Environmental Geosciences at NIU offers opportunities to pursue MS and PhDs in geological sciences focusing on geoscience education or combining geologic research and geoscience education research.
-Current projects being explored in the Visualization and Geoscience Education Research (VGER) Lab focus on spatial thinking (NSF – 1640800 abstract), student comprehension of geoscience visuals (NSF-1835950 abstract), and the role of social support in STEM persistence (NSF-1834076 abstract).
-This work employs a mixed-methods approach (interviews, eye-tracking, and cognitive testing) to triangulate how students learn and persist in STEM.
-Graduate students receive methods trainingfrom the College of Education and Psychology Department at NIU to enhance their GER.
-Contact Nicole LaDue (nladue@niu.edu) for more information.
+The Department of Earth, Atmosphere and Environment at NIU offers opportunities to pursue MS and PhDs in Earth, Atmosphere and Environment focusing on geoscience education or combining geologic research and geoscience education research.
+Current projects being explored in the Visualization and Geoscience Education Research (VGER) Lab focus on analogies for learning geology (NSF – 2300992 abstract) and the role of social support in STEM persistence (NSF-1834076 abstract).
+Graduate students receive methods training from Education and Psychology Departments at NIU and work collaboratively with peers and faculty across campus.
+There are also a variety of opportunities to gain training and experience teaching NIU’s diverse students.
+Contact Nicole LaDue (nladue@niu.com) and visit the lab website for more information.

 University of British Columbia:, MS/PhD, Laura Lukes